virgili0/Virgilio/README.md

 This repository is intended to provide a complete and organic learning path to getting started with Machine Learning.
 You will understand both theory and be able to apply it in practice, with hands-on project.

 It does not require any previous knowledge, but being confident with programming and high school math is necessary to understand and implement Machine Learning concepts.

-I also **strongly recommend** to buy this phenomenal book: "Hands-On Machine Learning with Scikit-Learn and TensorFlow", which inspired me and has driven most of the organization and hierarchy of the content listed above.
+I **strongly recommend** to buy this phenomenal book: "Hands-On Machine Learning with Scikit-Learn and TensorFlow", which inspired me and has driven most of the organization and hierarchy of the content listed above.

 ### I organized the Path in 3 sections: